CSRG-Group/dcs-notes.github.io/modules/CS255/Joes_Notes/Informed_Search.md

 So $$cost(P) \leq cost(P'')$$ for any path $$P''$$ to a goal

 ### Solution
->Theorem: A* will always find a solution fi there is one
+>Theorem: A* will always find a solution if there is one

 The frontier always contains the initial part of a path to a goal